oriolmontcreus/imagepatheditor-vsce/README.md

 Celebrating the initial release of Image Path Editor!

-### 🔢 Version 0.0.2 & 0.0.3
+### 🔢 Version 0.0.2 & 0.0.3 ###

-Minor changes to extension overview, description and Github Repository.
+Minor changes to extension overview, description, and GitHub Repository.
----

 **Enjoy coding!** Encountered a glitch or have ideas to enhance the extension?
 We encourage you to [report them](https://github.com/oriolmontcreus/imagepatheditor-vsce/issues) on our issues page.